How do you measure a small dog for a well-fitting harness?

 Have your dog stand calmly on a flat surface, preferably not when they are excited.
 A small treat after measuring helps keep the mood good.
 Use a soft tailor's tape measure, or failing that, a piece of string that you then lay next to a ruler.
 Write down all three measurements before you start comparing.

-Also know that two dogs of the same breed and the same weight can look very different in terms of measurements.
-One Maltipoo has a wide rib cage and a short back, the other is narrow and elongated.
-Measurements say more than weight, always.
+Also, know that two dogs of the same breed and weight can look very different in terms of measurements.
+One Maltipoo has a broad ribcage and a short back, while another is narrow and elongated.
+Measurements always say more than weight.

-What else you should check on the size chart
+What else to check on the size chart

-Many brands give a range: size S fits a chest circumference of 30 to 40 centimeters, for example.
+Many brands provide a range: size S fits a chest circumference of 30 to 40 centimeters, for example.
 If your dog is exactly in the middle, choose that size without hesitation.
-If you are at the limit, always choose the larger size and then adjust the harness.
+If you're at the boundary, always choose the larger size and then adjust the harness.
 A harness that is just too small can never be adjusted properly.
 One that is slightly roomier can.

 Also check how adjustable a harness is.
 Cheaper models often only have one adjustment ring, while a well-fitting harness for a small dog should be adjustable at at least two points: at the neck and at the chest.
-This way, you can fine-tune the fit to your dog's specific build.
+This allows you to fine-tune the fit to your dog's specific build.

 After putting it on

 A well-fitting harness moves with your dog, not for her.
-Your dog must be able to stretch her front legs freely forward without the harness pulling up in the armpits.
+Your dog should be able to extend her front legs freely forward without the harness pulling up at the armpits.
 There should be no room to slip out, but also no pressure on the soft skin behind the front legs.
 The two-finger test also applies here: put two fingers under the harness on the chest and on the back.
-If that works comfortably, then it fits well.
+If that's comfortable, it fits well.

-Holy Moly will soon be launching a collection of harnesses for small dogs, designed with precisely these things in mind.
+In the Holy Moly collection, you'll find harnesses for small dogs designed with precisely these things in mind.